nsidc/snow-today-webapp-server/doc/contributing.md

   ...                 # TODO...
 ```

-This repository contains the data needed to populate the `shapes/` directory.
-The
+This repository contains the data needed to populate the index files and the `shapes/`
+directory.

-`cogs/` directory must be populated by running `scripts/make_cogs.sh` on GeoTIFFs
+The `cogs/` directory must be populated by running `scripts/make_cogs.sh` on
-generated externally.
+GeoTIFFs generated externally.

+## Data validation

+GeoJSON can be validated with `jsonschema`, installed via `conda env create`.

+## Data processing

+The `scripts/make_cogs.sh` script for processing external GeoTIFFs into app-ready COGs
+requires GDAL.
+It can be installed with `conda env create`.